jhap1982/giveituruguay/2017/2017-05-19 - U.S. Bank Arena, Cincinnati, OH, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Otherside
+4. Otherside
-Dark Necessities
+5. Dark Necessities
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Me and My Friends
+8. Me and My Friends
-Universally Speaking
+9. Universally Speaking
-Go Robot
+10. Go Robot
-Californication
+11. Californication
-Feasting on the Flowers
+12. Feasting on the Flowers
-Sir Psycho Sexy
+13. Sir Psycho Sexy
-They're Red Hot
+14. They're Red Hot
-Suck My Kiss
+15. Suck My Kiss
-I Could Have Lied
+16. I Could Have Lied
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Goodbye Angels
+19. Goodbye Angels
-Give It Away
+20. Give It Away

 ## Notes